 Storage is often an issue, as modern homes tend to lack much in the way of storage.
 Not all tenants can afford to buy a wardrobe either.
 In addition, moving wardrobes out when the time comes to vacate a property is a huge headache.

 Make life easier for tenants by installing fitted wardrobes.
-You don’t need to splurge on expensive designer wardrobes – a simple sliding door system isn’t that expensive to install if you have a good joiner on speed dial.
+A simple sliding door system isn’t that expensive to install if you have a good joiner on speed dial.

 27. Keep on top of maintenance issues

-Not only are you liable if you fail to keep on top of maintenance issues, but it makes it much harder to ask a fair market rent when a property is damp, mouldy, and generally unpleasant.
+Not only are you liable if you fail to keep on top of maintenance issues, but it makes it much harder to ask a fair market rent if there are a number of maintenance issues with your property.

-Have a handyman on your contacts list and ask your tenants to let you know when things need fixing.
-And when you do get that phone call, don’t dilly-dally around!
+Have a good tradesperson in your contacts list and ask your tenants to let you know when things need fixing.

 28. Accept pets

-Pets are a divisive issue for some landlords.
-There is a general perception that pets are bad news.
+Pets can be a divisive issue for some landlords.
+There is a general perception that pets represent a higher risk.
 Cats and dogs can be immensely destructive if left home alone or allowed to run riot.
-One elderly moggy is unlikely to be too much trouble, but a pack of slavering pit bulls could be a cause for concern.

 The problem with banning pets is that you eliminate a large group of potential tenants.
 Plenty of people have pets.
-Owning a pet is good for our mental health, especially for older folk.
-If you refuse to allow pets, your tenants will either look elsewhere for a more understanding landlord or sneak their furry friends in behind your back.
+Owning a pet is good for our mental health, especially for anyone who suffers with loneliness.
+If you refuse to allow pets, prospective tenants will either look elsewhere for a more understanding landlord.

-Rather than implementing a blanket ban on all pets except for goldfish, ask for a larger deposit to cover any potential damage and write a clause into the tenancy agreement to say all pet-related damage must be paid for by the tenant.
+Rather than implementing a blanket ban on all pets except for goldfish, write a clause into the tenancy agreement to say all pet-related damage must be paid for by the tenant.
 It makes it easier to find a tenant and thus minimises void periods.

 29. Consider offering inclusive services such as SKY, Cable, and Broadband

 Some tenants find it very hard to manage their finances.
 Make life easier for them by offering an inclusive rental package with rent and extras such as broadband all rolled into one convenient sum.
-You can even tack on a bit extra to cover “admin”.
+You can even tack on a bit extra to cover the costs of admin.
 Not only will you be in pocket, but your tenants will then have an easier job managing their outgoings since one lump sum comes out at the same time each month rather than several.